Start prototyping web and mobile apps

 - In their mobile browser: The reviewer can tap on the link you share with them and they will be taken to their default browser to view the simulation

-- Via the Justinmind mobile application: The reviewer will need to download and install the Justinmind app (see above).
-The reviewer should then tap “Introduce token” at the bottom of the screen in the application and enter the Token they received via email.
+- Via the Justinmind mobile application: The reviewer can download and install the Justinmind app, tap “Introduce token” at the bottom of the screen in the application, and enter the Token they received via email.